deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

     In solids, where no such isotropic motion exists, the situation is more problematic.
-In solids that are dilute in NMR-active nuclei is often possible to build a set of SpinSystem objects that can be used to accurately model a spectrum.
-In solids that are not dilute in NMR-active nuclei, there are still situations where one can build approximately accurate spin systems to model the spectrum.
+In solids that are dilute in NMR-active nuclei is often possible to build a set of SpinSystem objects that can accurately model a spectrum.
+In solids that are not dilute in NMR-active nuclei, there are still situations where one can build approximately accurate spin systems models.
 One such case is when the individual anisotropic spin interactions, such as the shielding (shift) anisotropy or the quadrupolar couplings, dominant the spectrum, i.e., they are significantly larger than any dipolar couplings.
 This can happen for spin 1/2 nuclei in static samples or